brood915/react-boilerplate/README.md

-# ReactJS Boilerplate with webpack 2 configurations
+# ReactJS Boilerplate with webpack 2

 ```
 ES6